cllckn/information-and-communication-technologies/module2/README.md

 ~~~

-### Functions (Methods): Declaration, parameters, and return values
+## Functions (Methods): Declaration, parameters, return values, overloading

 In Java, functions are called methods.
 They are blocks of code that perform a specific task and are reusable, which
 helps to organize a program and avoid code repetition.

 Defining a method is a two-part process that involves declaring the method and providing its body.

+- **Declaring a method**
+  This means defining its structure, including:
+  - The method name
-Declaring a method means defining its structure, including its name, the type of data it will return, and
+  - The return type (the type of data it will give back)
-the data it needs to receive.
+  - The parameter list (the data it needs to receive)

+- **Method body**
-Method Body is the block of code inside the method where the actual work is done.
+  The block of code inside the method where the actual work is done.

 ~~~java
 // Method to add two integers